Hamont-Achel dialect: Monophthong-glide combinations

-Unlike in the neighboring dialect of Weert, all monophthong-glide combinations are restricted to the syllable coda.
+Unlike in the neighboring dialect of Weert, all monophthong-glide combinations which are not phonemic diphthongs are restricted to the syllable coda.
 Those are mostly /j/ preceded by a vowel, and they are /uj, uːj, eːj, oːj, ɔj, ɔːj, æːj/ and the marginal /ɑj/.
 There also are two combinations of a vowel followed by /w/, which are /iw/ and /œw/.

 Diphthongs

 Dialect of Hamont-Achel contrasts long and short closing diphthongs.
 The long ones are on average 70 ms longer than their short equivalents.
 Centering diphthongs are all long.